 As a huge city, Bangkok has a wide variety of accommodation options ranging from dirt-cheap rooms in hostels to expensive luxury hotel suites.

-Places to Stay in Bangkok
+Choosing a Place to Stay in Bangkok

 In general though, I find that compared to other major cities, Bangkok's hotels at the same price point tend to be higher quality.
 For example, you can get a room at a 5-star, centrally-located hotel starting at around US$150.
 Thinking of the outrageous hotel prices in downtown Washington, DC, New York City, or even Hong Kong - that seems like a steal!